sjbylo/aba/README.md

 ## Features that are not implemented yet

-- Make it easier to install Operators (ImageContentSourcePolicy and CatalogSource) once OpenShift has been installed.
+- Make it easier to install Operators (ImageContentSourcePolicy and CatalogSource) once OpenShift has been installed. (done)

-- Make it easier to integrate with vSphere, including storage.
+- Make it easier to integrate with vSphere, including storage.  (done)

 - Configure htpasswd login, add users, disable kubeadmin.

-- Disable OperatorHub and configure the internal registry to serve images.
+- Disable OperatorHub and configure the internal registry to serve images. (done)

 - Use PXE boot as alternative to ISO upload.